AdobeDocs/app-builder/getting_started/publish_app.md

 ## 3: Check your published app at Experience Cloud

-Once the reviewer approve your application, you will received an email notification. and your app will show up at Experiences cloud
+Once the reviewer approve your application, you will received an email notification. and your app will show up at [Adobe Experience Cloud](https://experience.adobe.com)

 ![](../images/approval-myapp-home.png)

-Click into `Project Firefly App` you will see your published app
+Click on Project Firefly Apps to discover the applications published for your organization.

 ![](../images/approval-myapp-customapps.png)